 - Displays deciding to take unexpected naps

-And let’s not forget the recalls – more abundant than a teenager’s mood swings.
+And let’s not forget the recalls – more plentiful than a teenager’s mood swings.
 From camera shyness to Autopilot rebellion, these years kept Tesla’s customer service on their toes.

 Fast forward to 2021 and 2022 – you’d think they’d have ironed out the kinks, right?
 Well, not quite.
-These years saw their fair share of upheaval:
+These years saw their fair share of turmoil:

 - Airbags with identity crises